LeoRoma/CV/README.md

 **Sushi Hiroba** (September 2018 to December 2018)
 *Sous Chef*
-- As Sous Chef at Sushi Hiroba my main challenge was to help to reposition the restaurant and to a build a successful team.
+- As Sous Chef at Sushi Hiroba my main challenge was to help to reposition the restaurant and to build a successful team.
   Besides my day by day duty I have contributed to develop a new menu.
   I have reorganised the workspace and improved internal processes by applying industry best practices.

 **4 Degree** (June-2017 to June 2018)
 *Junior Sous Chef*
 - As Junior Soush Chef at 4 Degree I actively contributed to the launch of the restaurant by supporting senior staff in        developing the menu and training the junior staff.
-  Responsible of inventory and stock management, I oversighted processes to ensure consistent quality standard.
+Responsible for inventory and stock management, I oversight processes to ensure a consistent quality standard.

 **Kouzu** (September 2014 to December 2015)
 *Sushi Chef*
-- After starting as Junior Sushi Chef I was promoted to Sushi chef, becoming responsible of the daily operations.
-My day to     day role was delivering tailor made experiences through Omakase (traditional Japanese customer-facing service).
+- After starting as Junior Sushi Chef I was promoted to Sushi chef, becoming responsible for the daily operations.
+My day to day role was delivering tailor-made experiences through Omakase (traditional Japanese customer-facing service).
   During my time at Kouzu I successfully represented the brand and achieved international awards.

 ## Achievements